AlexanderLapygin/cra_ts_rtl_msw_react-query/README.md

     </a>
 </div>

-UNDER DEVELOPMENT

-# Мinimalistic CRA-in-TS starter with React Query using RTL and MSW for testing
+# CRA-in-TS starter with React Query and testing by RTL and MSW testing

 ## Feature tags